3 - 6 Months Postpartum

 - Remember: just because you CAN do something does not mean you always SHOULD do something

-Exercises in this phase of recovery are focused on starting to build on the foundation of strength you’ve started to build.
-For many, by the 3 month mark you may start to feel ready to return to your normal workout routine but be surprised when it doesn’t feel quite like you remembered.
+Exercises at 3 months postpartum are focused on starting to build on the foundation of strength you’ve started to build.
+For many, by the 3 month postpartum mark you may start to feel ready to return to your normal workout routine but be surprised when it doesn’t feel quite like you remembered.
 These exercises can help you continue to build core, pelvic floor, and general strength.

 Low impact exercise is recommended for the first 3 months (i.e. limiting jumping, running) and then using a return to running or high impact exercise protocol for months 3-6 (Groom et al, 2019).
 With that being said, if you experience any of the following symptoms at this point, it’s important to see a pelvic health provider before returning to running: